mahiv87/mortgage-calculator/README.md

 ## Usage

 Run `npm run start` in the terminal to start the app.
-Then answer the prompts about the loan
+Then answer the prompts about the loan.
+The monthly payment, and payment schedule will be displayed in the terminal.
+The payment schedule will also be exported as a spreadsheet file.

 ## License